FadhelLaribi/PhoCap/README.md

 # PhoCap
-A prototype for a social app
+A prototype of a social app.